 Installing EV Charging in Your Apartment Building: How to Get Strata Approval

 The good news: recent legislative changes across multiple states have dramatically simplified the approval process.
-Here's everything you need to know.
+Start with the rules, then the approval pathway.

 The Legislative Shift: Your Right to Charge